This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 An airborne fungus causes blight, so it is tough to avoid altogether.
 However, some things can help with this, such as the following:

-- Use blight resistent varieties when purchasing your seed potatoes
+- Use blight resistant varieties when purchasing your seed potatoes

 - Allow room between plants for good airflow.
 Airflow will prevent the humid conditions that blight requires

-- Mulch around the base of plants. this will prevent blight spores splashing up onto the leaves
+- Mulch around the base of plants.
+This will prevent blight spores from splashing up onto the leaves

 How to Prevent Potato Scab